ckunakdot/Control4-HomeKit-Controller/README.md

 ### What it does

 - **Discovers accessories** on the network using mDNS/Bonjour (`_hap._tcp`), listing each device's name, IP address, port, model, and whether it is currently pairable or already paired.
 - **Pairs** with an accessory using its HomeKit setup code.
-The full HAP handshake.
+The full HAP handshake — SRP-6a pair-setup, pair-verify, and the ChaCha20-Poly1305 encrypted session — is implemented in pure Lua.
 - **Removes pairing** cleanly, telling the accessory to delete the controller so it is genuinely unpaired rather than only forgotten locally.
 - **Lists paired accessories** with their `aid`, name, service type, and the child driver to use for each.
 - **Bridges** each accessory to its child driver, keeping state synchronised in both directions.